March 28, 2017

-WASHINGTON, D.C. – Today, the National Council for Behavioral Health’s Medical Director Institute released recommendations to ensure there are enough psychiatrists to treat the people who need help.
+WASHINGTON, D.C. – Today, the National Council for Mental Wellbeing’s Medical Director Institute released recommendations to ensure there are enough psychiatrists to treat the people who need help.

 The need for an adequate psychiatric workforce has never been greater than it is now.
 In addition to expanded insurance coverage driving demand, our nation faces public health crises in its opioid epidemic and rising suicide rates.
 Yet, 55 percent of U.S. counties have no psychiatrists at all.
 If nothing is done, the demand for psychiatry will outstrip supply by 25 percent in 2025.

 The report, “The Psychiatric Shortage: Causes and Solutions,” from the National Council Medical Director Institute (the Institute), is a blueprint to grow psychiatry and fundamentally change the way it is practiced in the United States.

 National Council President and CEO Linda Rosenberg warned of the dangers from ignoring the report’s conclusions.
 “In every town in America, we see the unmet need—young pregnant women with untreated addiction living on the streets; older adults who are isolated, anxious, and at risk for suicide; men and women with mental illnesses released from jails without housing or access to care.”

 Rosenberg added that, “our nation’s treatment capacity desperately needs to be expanded.
 We urge all stakeholders to take the recommendations in this report seriously and help modernize psychiatry to avert a crisis that would affect the most vulnerable people in society.”